 Beginning with easy asanas (postures) the body is made to undergo a thorough cleansing process based on the Shad Karma Kriyas (a six-fold cleansing process) to equip the body for a full-fledged practice of Kumbhaka Padhathi (Pranayama).
 Then with the use of Mudras (symbolic gestures) & Bandhas (a binding action involving pressure or contraction) the Practitioner is fully prepared to explore Nadaanusandhan (pursuing inner and external sounds, a pure and meticulous practice of corporeal and spiritual bliss).

-The Five Essential of Yogasana Practice
+The Five Essentials of Yogasana Practice

 FLOW (VINYASA): The process of placing body parts with complete awareness of movements to attain an asana (yoga posture).
 Similarly demounting the yoga posture with awareness, and reaching the base position.